-- Creativity – Creativity is the most desired attribute that an engineer needs to obtain.
-It is hard to define creativity as it is expected to be different within each person, however, to be a successful mechanical engineer, you will need to have creativity and vision to know what your end goal or product is.
+- Creativity – Creativity is the most desired attribute that an Engineer needs to obtain.
+It is hard to define creativity as it is different within each person, however, to be a successful Mechanical Engineer, you will need to have creativity and vision to know what your end goal or product is.

-- Designing 3D or computer models on relevant software – Designing and creating models is one of the main responsibility you will have as a mechanical engineer.
-You will have to have paperwork which created on a specific software showing the machinery you will work on, all the parts you will work on, what parts needed, dimensions and other planning you may need to start creating the machine or the equipment.
+- Designing 3D or computer models on relevant software – Designing and creating models is one of the main responsibilities you will have as a Mechanical Engineer.
+You will have to have paperwork created on a specific software showing the machinery you will work on, all the parts you will work on, what parts are needed, dimensions and other planning you may need to start creating the machine or the equipment.

 - Designing cost effective and reliable equipment – To be able to design and build machinery within your given budget and also make sure that the equipment is effective and reliable and up to the standards of your client and even your industry.

 - Developing and testing theoretical models – When you have created your models, you will have to explain the theory behind and the function of your equipment before building it.
 You will have to make sure that your theory works on smaller and bigger parts and that whole machinery will work overall.

 - Assessing the performance of equipment and ensuring safety, reliability and efficiency – Testing and assessing will be an important responsibility of your role.
 Being able to find mistakes before the equipment is built can help reduce cost and can make the machinery more effective.
 It is also important to see if the machinery is safe to use once it’s finished.
 You will also have to ensure that the machinery you built is reliable and can be used for a long time for its purpose.